biologist79/ESPuino/README.md

 ## Wiring (PN5180 instead of MFRC522) different to above
-PN5180 reader needs two more PIN's, RESET and BUSY.
-Double check PIN conflicts! `RFID_READER_TYPE_PN5180` needs to be enabled to use this feature.
-Make sure to disable `RFID_READER_TYPE_MFRC522`!
+PN5180 reader needs two more pins, RESET and BUSY.
+Double check pin-conflicts! `RFID_READER_TYPE_PN5180` needs to be enabled to use this feature.
+Make sure to disable `RFID_READER_TYPE_MFRC522` if doing so!

 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- | --------------------- | ------ | ------------------------------------------------------------ |